Deviled eggs are the perfect appetizer for the holidays or anytime of the year!

 - Peel the shells from the eggs, rinse and then cut each egg in half.
 Place the egg white on a plate and place the eggs yolks into a bowl.

 - Mash the egg yolks with a fork to break them up and then add the mayo, mustard, vinegar salt and pepper.
 Mix until smooth and creamy.

-- Fill each egg white with the egg yolk mixture and sprinkle with paprika.
+- Fill each egg white half with the egg yolk mixture and sprinkle with paprika.

 - Eggs less than a week old are the hardest to peel.
 Use the Instant Pot method for easy to peel eggs.

 - Make the eggs a day or two in advance and store the egg whites and filling separate until you are ready to serve.
 Assemble the day you plan to serve them.

 - Use add-ins like bacon bits and cheese for a spin on the classic recipe.

 - Store the deviled eggs in the fridge in an air-tight container for up to 3 days.

 - Deviled eggs can not be frozen.
 The egg white will become tough and watery when frozen.